MasterClass Review: Is It Worth It? [50+ Courses Watched]

 You spend hours and hours immersed in what feels like a private consultation with someone you’ve looked up to for years—assuming you’re like me when it came to Daniel Negreanu’s course.

-You pay one low annual fee to learn from the people at the top of their field and expose yourself to a ton of interesting personas, topics, skills, and opinions.
+You pay a relatively low fee for an annual membership to learn classes from the people at the top of their field and expose yourself to a ton of interesting personas, topics, skills, and opinions.

 If you don’t come out of it as a smarter, more well-rounded person, then I don’t know what to say.
 Not trying to push you too hard.
 Just trying to give you some perspective.